-By setting the right regulatory and financial environment, the public sector can catalyze private development and, ideally, make the region more competitive for capital construction dollars from the Federal Transit Administration's New Starts grant program, likely to be a key element of a high capacity transit funding strategy.
-The policy guidance for the New Starts program provides measures that will be used to evaluate projects, including a series of actions local governments can take to leverage a transit investment such as plans, policies and financial incentives to support the adjacent land use and bring more transit riders to the system.
+By setting the right regulatory and financial environment, the public sector can catalyze the development market and, ideally, make the region more competitive for capital construction dollars from the Federal Transit Administration's New Starts grant program, which would likely be a key element of a high capacity transit funding strategy.
+The policy guidance for the New Starts and program provides measures that will be used to evaluate projects.
+The policy guidance sets out a series of actions that local governments can take to leverage a transit investment, including plans, policies and financial incentives support the adjacent land use and, ideally, bring more transit riders to the system.
 The guidance prioritizes actions that support these outcomes: